Roy Noakes: Biography

+Kennington, from 1958 to 1962, making animated figures in a burst of creativity pent up during his enforced two-year absence.
+Subsequently his career can be seen in terms of evolving a personal expressive language through modelling.
 Noakes’s surfaces were active, not static.
 He aimed to breathe life into clay or bronze, to break down the distance between sculpture and the human form it signified, almost as though blood was coursing through its veins.
-In more than forty years of widely varied work, there is a common thread in that it all looks alive - spontaneous.
+In more than forty years of widely varied work, there is a common thread in that it all looks alive – spontaneous.
 However great was his struggle with intransigent substances, the viewer is not conscious of it.

 The art world was in a rush in the 1960s, and with the privileging of ‘the new’.
 Innovations were confidently hyped that have proved alarmingly transient, the great ideas depressingly hollow.
 Noakes was too serious about exploring his ideas (as well as temperamentally indisposed) to court popularity.
 Fortunately, the core of his work remains to ensure that the art-historical record can now be put straight.

 Career

-Roy Noakes became a modeller by what was paradoxically the most efficient route - through his training as a carver.
-His achievement, driven by a refusal to be constrained by technique or bound by what he had learned, was based on his consummate skills as a craftsman.

-He was born in Stepney in 1936, and although as a dyslexic he was unresponsive to formal education in the local secondary school, he was encouraged to draw by his father (who died when Roy was twelve).
-He was, fortuitously, apprenticed aged fifteen to the monumental masons, Anselm Odling, and ‘learned to carve roses and angels’.
-He also attended evening drawing classes at the City & Guilds of London Institute, Kennington, where among the teachers was the sculptor Bernard Sindall, RA, who, crucially, introduced him to the work of Giacomo Manzu and Medardo Rosso.
-In 1962 Noakes was awarded a Beckwith Scholarship by the Fishmonger’s Company and travelled to Italy.
-If his work sometimes invites comparisons with the unfinished sculptures of Michelangelo and late Rodin, Manzu’s reliefs and Rosso’s emotive impressionism were his chief inspirations.

-Noakes changed his indentures to Gerald Giudici, a master carver who executed large-scale public sculptures by Sir Charles Wheeler, Gilbert Ledward and James Woodford; at the end of a long tradition of figurative sculpture, these free-standing monuments and architectural reliefs represented for the ‘modernist’ Patrick Heron, ‘spurious sentiment and meaningless skill’.
-Noakes might have agreed, but the path he took in the 1960s related neither to the ‘abstraction’ of Anthony Caro, Phillip King or William Tucker, nor to the vestigial figurative tradition represented by John Davis or the mechanistics of George Fullard and Eduardo Paolozzi.